ustc-vilab/ustc-vilab.github.io/content/authors/吴思颖/_index.md

 ---
 # Display name
-title: 李欣羽
+title: 吴思颖

 # Full name (for SEO)
-first_name: xinyu
+first_name: siying
-last_name: li
+last_name: wu

 # Username (this should match the folder name)
 authors:
-  - 李欣羽
+  - 吴思颖

-avatar_anchor: Center  # 可选值：Top / Center / Bottom / Left / Right / Smart
+avatar_anchor: Right  # 可选值：Top / Center / Bottom / Left / Right / Smart

 # Is this the primary user of the site?
 superuser: false